 Many of our readers are people who are not resident in Spain, but with properties or businesses that they carry out in this country.
 And there are often doubts or lack of information as to whether or not to file the income tax return, and under what terms.
 That is why we have asked Bufete Mercadal, whose lawyers specialize in real estate law and family office in Mallorca, to clarify this matter.

 Should non-residents file the income tax return?

 The answer is yes, but with certain differences as compared to residents.

-If you are a resident, you have the obligation to annually declare any income, gain and profit obtained throughout the year.
+If you are a resident in Spain, you have the obligation to annually declare any income, gain and also profit obtained throughout the year.

 Non-residents must file the income tax return in each of the accruals through the reverse charge system.
 It is mandatory to declare any type of income or gain obtained by non-residents.